Educator stories

 • Positions are ‘fit for purpose’ – each role brings a distinct set of knowledge, skills, and expertise to meet the unique and often complex needs of students – ‘differentiation’.

-• Provides flexibility for a variety of implementation of models, during, before and after school, days etc.
+• Provides flexibility for a variety of implementation of models, during, before and after school, days and so on.

 Work for the department?
-Find out more about the program on the Small Group Tuition program guidelines webpage.
+Find out more about the program at Small Group Tuition program guidelines.
 For program enquiries contact us via email at smallgroup.tuition@det.nsw.edu.au.

 Category: